1757 - Prussian invasion of Bohemia – Retreat

 - Near Wellemin (present-day Velemín), Loudon advanced from Libochowitz and attacked the escort (100 men of the I./Prinz Friedrich Fusiliers, a former Saxon rgt) of 27 officers who had been wounded at Kolin.
 The escort opposed only a feeble resistance but Major-General Christof Hermann von Manstein fell while trying to defend the convoy.
 All Prussian officers were taken prisoners.

 - Daun's main body marched to Schwarz-Kosteletz (present-day Cerny Kostelec).

 - Keith rested his army at Budin.
 He sent Erbprinz von Hessen-Darmstadt Infantry and Forcade Infantry forward to Leitmeritz while II./Prinz Friedrich Fusiliers escorted the bakery to Leitmeritz.

 - Frederick ordered the 35 sqns who had joined his corps on the previous day to resume their march to join Keith's Corps.

 - By that date, I./Prinz Friedrich Fusiliers occupied Lobositz; II./Wylich Fusiliers occupied Schreckenstein (present-day Střekov/Ústí nad Labem), Aussig (present-day Ústí nad Labem) and Tetschen (present-day Děčín); I./Wylich Fusiliers were already at Leitmeritz.

-- Daun personally went to Prague to discuss with Charles de Lorraine
+- Daun personally went to Prague to meet with Charles of Lorraine

 - Daun's main body marched to Skworez (present-day Škvorec) where it encamped along the Elbe.